native-land-digital/next-nld/README.md

 ### Notes for current development to-dos

 Major:
+- Move front page images out of Vercel, make logo an SVG,
+- Minor layout fixes in research section with tables and stuff (on clear)
-- Adding password reset
+- Adding Instagram feed (looks a bit complicated annoyingly)
-- Protecting backend with checking for IDs before checking for permissions

 - Prep fresh Expo app work using the modified endpoints (map list and map page to `polygons` GET and `polygons/[slug]` GET)

 Minor:
-- Minor layout fixes in research section with tables and stuff (on clear)
-- Adding Instagram feed (looks a bit complicated annoyingly)

 For first deploy:
-- Cloudflare, point to Vercel
+- Cloudflare, point at Vercel to reduce requests

 After first deploy:
 - Regenerate tilesets to match native-land.ca URL (and geojsons)